- Advertising a construction or trade\ business isn't as easy as other industries such as retail with a wider social media reach and interest.

 Google provides a Quality Score for your ads which rates the keywords you bid for against the keywords on your website.
 If these match up, then your score goes up and your ads continue to get served.

-The 3 biggest mistakes we see service business make with their advertising are these:
+The 3 biggest mistakes we see service businesses make with their advertising are:

-- Confusion.
 Many websites make it confusing or difficult for the prospect to contact them.
 The phone number and contact form is buried on the contact page instead of being on every page.
 The call to action is vague - like Contact us.
-A better strategy is to tell people why they should contact you – like “Get a Fixed Price Quote”.
+A better strategy is to tell people why they should contact you – like “Get a Fixed Price Quote”

 Founder: Commonsense Marketing

-Watch and learn these scores and adapt to them with each and every campaign.
+Watch and learn these scores and adapt to them with each and every advertising campaign.
 Start small with budgets and slowly increase your spend as you refine your ads and you'll see the conversions come through.
 With a little patience, a bit of research and a sharp eye for reporting you’ll soon be able to secure regular leads and sale opportunities for your trades business online.
-Beating the competition and allowing your business succeeds online and in real life.
+Advertising is good way to beat the competition and allow your business to succeed online and in real life.

 Do you need help with